nzangi/web3/README.md

     -React project

 5. How to use the project.
-    -The project it is mainly for buying and selling of crypto coins.
+    -The project it is mainly for buying and selling of crypto coins across the globe.
+One can view the transactions which has made in the latest transactions page.
+All will be visible.